osa-ora/ml-facial-expression-chatgpt/README.md

 ./init.sh ooransa-dev https://hooks.slack.co...{fill in your slack url here}

 ```
 This will create and execute the pipeline in the specified project.
-If everything is configured properly, you will see something like:
+If everything is configured properly, you will see a pipeline like:

 <img width="1493" alt="Screen Shot 2023-01-31 at 15 28 47" src="https://user-images.githubusercontent.com/18471537/215748137-d5f22039-6e90-40de-8e36-0a30c576ad53.png">